Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: From Full Arrays to Poles and Back

 The full list of poles can be obtained by degenerations of just a few known facets of the polytope, given in our previous work \cite{Cachazo:2019xjx}, or more simply from singularities in the moduli space through the $\mathbb{CP}^{k-1}$ scattering equations of \cite{Cachazo:2019apa}, as recently done in \cite{He:2020ray}.
 Once the full list of poles is known as combination of kinematic invariants, we can easily translate to arrays using the procedure described in the next section.
-In an attached notebook found in the Dropbox folder, we provide a simple implementation of Theorems \ref{th1} and \ref{tm2} to construct the full facets for $k=3$ and $k=4$ starting from the kinematic poles.
-We recover the 693, 13612 and 90608 collections and arrays of $(3,7),(3,8)$ and $(4,8)$ respectively using the built-in command \verb|FindClique|.
-For $(4,9)$ the poles come in 2155 cyclic classes \cite{He:2020ray} and we provide the full compatibility graph in a separate file `graph49.nb'.
-Although a direct implementation of \verb|FindClique| has not been doable in this case, we have checked that all the 30 659 424 full collections found in \cite{Cachazo:2019xjx} indeed correspond to \textit{maximal} cliques of our graph.
+In an attached notebook, we construct the full facets for $k=3$ and $k=4$ starting from the kinematic poles and provide a simple implementation of Theorems \ref{th1} and \ref{tm2} to check the compatibility relations of any pair of poles.